 ― Anne Frank

-Making Room in your Nervous System
+Making Room in Your Nervous System

 Our hypervigilant nervous system is the biggest contributor to our panic in an existential crisis.

 If you have been fighting all your life for survival, the idea of slowing down and exploring your soul may be an alienating concept to you.
 You may feel guilty when you are not doing what you have always done, that is, being ‘productive’, and ‘disciplined’.
-If you are tied up by fears and always floundering to secure money, recognition and love, you may not have the capacity to sit down and play, explore or create.
+If you are tied up by fears and always floundering to secure money, recognition, and love, you may not have the capacity to sit down and play, explore or create.
 We have to consciously make room in our minds for playing by calming it down.
-And one way to rewire our nervous system is to practise gratitude.
+And one way to rewire our nervous system is to practice gratitude.

-A gratitude journal maybe a self-help cliche but it is a cliche for a reason.
+A gratitude journal maybe a self-help cliche, but it is a cliche for a reason.
 It works.
 It truly helps to rewire our brains.
 It trains us to count our blessings, and remember our abundance.
 A gratitude practice is a great way to start your day or end it.
 You can be grateful for something as simple as the sun shining, your bed being comfortable, or your dog wagging his tail when he sees you.
 It can be anything that made you smile that day.
-You don’t have to have a physical journal per se, if you can find a way to re-focus your mind on love and thankfulness, rather than ‘what might go wrong.’
+You don’t have to have a physical journal per se, if you can find a way to re-focus your mind on love and thankfulness rather than ‘what might go wrong.’

 The message we are sending to ourselves is: You are safe, and you are good enough.
 You can, therefore, afford to serve others to the best of your ability.